Mortgage Payments Explained: Principal, Escrow, and More

 As you approach the end of your loan term, inching closer to being mortgage free, it becomes time to settle your balance.
 Your outstanding principal — as shown on your mortgage statement — is not the total amount needed to pay off your loan.
 This is because interest will accumulate up until the day your loan closes.
 And, there may be other fees you’ve incurred but not yet paid, such as late fees, deferred interest, hazard/flood insurance, etc. Bottom line — expect a balance that’s higher than your principal balance.
 This is what’s called a payoff amount or payoff quote.

 Key takeaway: The easiest way to determine your payoff balance -- call your mortgage servicer.
 It’s far easier and more accurate than doing the math yourself.
 You can request a payoff quote that will illustrate exactly what needs paying before the loan is resolved.
 Just know that payoff quotes have expiration dates, and some servicing companies may even include a charge to have your payoff faxed or emailed to you.
 If you do not pay your account in full before the quote expiration date, your payoff amount will change.

 Home ownership is exciting, especially as you get closer to owning a house that’s free from a mortgage.
-But the overall term is lengthy -- no shorter than 15 years, and often closer to 30 immediately after a home purchase.
+But the overall term is lengthy -- usually no shorter than 15 years, and often closer to 30 immediately after a home purchase.
 A lot can happen during that timeframe.
 If questions arise during the loan repayment or payoff process, never hesitate to speak with your Mortgage Consultant.
 It’s important for you to understand mortgage payment structure, as well as refinance options that may lower monthly payments as interest rates become more competitive.